Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/nine-lives-tricksy-kittens/_index.md

 boardgame: true

 title: "Nine Lives: Tricksy Kittens"
-headerTitle: "Nine Lives: Tricksy Kittens | Don't be the first cat to run out of lives!"
+headerTitle: "Nine Lives: Tricksy Kittens | Be the first cat to achieve your nine lives!"
-blurb: "As we all know, all cats start with nine lives.
-And as we all know, losing a trick makes you lose a life ... unless you're willing to bet your life on your victory."
+blurb: "A trick-taking game about getting your nine lives before anybody else, by placing smart bets on the right cats."

 extraCSS: true
 downloadLink: "@TODO"